LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 But, we’re still attaching the information onto all of the features, good or bad.

 We could prevent that by moving the Tester transformer to before the Clipper.

+So, select the Tester transformer and press Ctrl+X to cut it from the workspace.
+Notice that the connections are healed automatically, though they aren’t quite right.

+Now press Ctrl+V to paste the Tester back into the workspace, but unconnected.
+Now drag it into the CSV data stream, but before it reaches the Clipper:

+Finally, let’s fix the feature mapping.

+Click on the connection from Clipper:Inside > GoodLocations, making sure to click closer to the Clipper than the feature type.

+Then drag that connection onto the Tester:Failed port.

+Re-run the workspace.
+The result will be something like this:

+*FME Session Duration: 1 minutes 41.6 seconds.
+(CPU: 88.7s user, 12.2s system)*